ShingiNangombe/KAPy/docs/tutorials/Tutorial07.md

-# Tutorial 7 - Multi-variable Bias correction of tmax and tmin outside KAPy
+# Tutorial 7 - Multi-variable Bias correction of tmax and tmin and generation of related climate statistics

 ## Goal

-To implement bias calibration of tmax and tmin together making sure tmax is never lower than tmin after correction.
+To implement bias calibration of ```tmax``` and ```tmin``` together making sure tmax is never lower than tmin after correction.
+Then generation of bias corrected products.

 ## What are we going to do?

 In this tutorial we implement a bias-correction of tmax and tmin together.
-We use the simulated monthly tmax and tmin from CORDEX over Ghana, and correct against ERA5 as the observational reference dataset.
-Hrere, the correction is done outside KAPy (using Python) with the intention of incooperating it in KAPy in the future.
+We use the simulated monthly tmax and tmin from ```CORDEX``` over ```Ghana```, and correct against ```ERA5``` as the observational reference dataset.
+Here, the correction is done outside KAPy (using ```Python```) with the intention of incooperating it in KAPy in the future.
+We the use the bias corrected data and running through KAPy to generate climate change statisctics in the form of NetCDF and CSV files.
+A summary of the steps followed are:

+ Generate the files which are time merged from 1950 to 2100.
+Its best to do this using KAPy since the first rule of the KAPy snake ḿake does exactly that.

+  Using files gerated as input files, do the bias correctiing using the Pythin script provided here, do the bias correction of tmean, tmax and tmin together.
+Make sure the paths in the script are pointing to your data.
+This will geretae the bias corrected files.

+ Now place the bias corrected files in a new KAPy folder and then run run KAPy to produce the indicators and the related areaal statistics in the for  of csv and NetCDF files.

 ## Point of departure